olewsaa/Yacht-computer/pat/README.md

 The instructions found in the git repo linked to above give far more details.

-If you want full VARA you need to email the author and forward the license fee.
+If you want full VARA support you need to email the author and forward the license fee.
 My experience is very good, VARA works as good as the user stories tell.
 Two main issues with VARA is Windows/x86 and the license.

-Keep a copy of the script as it deletes itself when run, saves you from downloading it again if something goes wrong (as it often does).
+Keep a copy of the script as it deletes itself when run, saves you from downloading it again if something goes wrong (as it some times do).

 The pat config file need to have a vara section, I use the following: